shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

   <img src="https://shawenyao.github.io/Photos/IFTTT/logo.png" />
 </div>

 > “Any sufficiently advanced technology is indistinguishable from magic.”
 > ― Arthur C. Clarke, Profiles of the Future: An Inquiry into the Limits of the Possible

+I have been exploring better ways to control media playback.
+Yes, keyboard and mouse are fine.
+Yes, Kodi's web interface/remote is cool.
+Yes, you can even use your TV remote directly if it's HDMI-CEC-compatible.
+But there's something about Raspberry Pi's small form factor that makes me wish for a hands-free experience.

 Before we start, here is a list of all the hardwares/sofwares that we will be using.
 * [Raspberry Pi](https://www.raspberrypi.org/) and [Kodi](https://kodi.tv/)